 PRIME-3 is a mixed-income Program.
-Applicants may not propose a property which is 100% LIHTC with all units at or below 60% AMI.
+Applicants may not propose a property which is 100% LIHTC with all units at or below 60% AMI (however, see below).
 Properties developed under this program will have units available at a range of incomes and will operate as 'mixed-income' properties as a result.

-The use of the LIHTC Income Averaging ("IA") option is required; however, see §4.1, Seniors' Housing Exception and see §4.2, Project-Based Rental Assistance Exception.
+The use of the LIHTC Income Averaging ("IA") option is required; however, see §4.1, Seniors' Housing Exception, §4.2, Project-Based Rental Assistance Exception, and §4.3, Conflicting Other Sources Exception.).
 Properties not meeting the requirements of these exceptions must undertake the following scenario:

-• No Market units, with 100% LIHTC units (i.e., the 'Applicable Fraction), with average affordability of the LIHTC units at least 55% AMI and no greater than 60% AMI, with no fewer than 20% of units at 80% AMI.
+No (unrestricted) Market units, with 100% LIHTC units (i.e., a 100% 'Applicable Fraction'), with average affordability of the LIHTC units at least 55% AMI and no greater than 60% AMI, with no fewer than 20% of units at 80% AMI.